LlagosteraPol/OptimalPathApp/README.md

 # OptimalPath_App
-Interactive application to see the optimal safest path between two locations.
+An interactive application to see the optimal safest path between two locations.